-The Art Village Tour explores the local area, where craftsmen still practise Balinese traditions.
-Penglipuran gives an insight in to old Bali, while tours to Tegalalang and Kintamani combine visits to warehouses and shops - full of local ironwork, woodwork, mirrors, mosaics and other craftwork - with relaxing walks and views of volcanic Mount Batur.
+The Art Village Tour explores the local area, where craftsmen still practice Balinese traditions.
+Penglipuran gives an insight in to old Bali, while tours to Tegalalang and Kintamani combine visits to warehouses and shops — full of local ironwork, woodwork, mirrors, mosaics and other craftwork — with relaxing walks and views of volcanic Mount Batur.

 A full-day visit to Titagangga Water Palace will show how Balinese kings once relaxed, and swam in the pools now open to the public.
-One of many temples honouring Saraswati, the Balinese goddess of wisdom, can be found at Pura Gunung Kawi.
+One of many temples honoring Saraswati, the Balinese goddess of wisdom, can be found at Pura Gunung Kawi.

 In the same day trip, you can visit Ubud, the cultural center of Bali, which contrasts ancient traditions and architecture with trendy bars and stylish shops.